Crypto-Jaguars/Revo-Marketplace/src/components/farm/README.md

 # Farm Components Documentation

 ## Overview
-The farm components provide a comprehensive UI for displaying and managing farm information in the Revolutionary Farmers platform.
+The Farm components provide a comprehensive UI for displaying and managing farm information in the Revolutionary Farmers platform.
 Built with Next.js 14, TypeScript, and Zustand for state management.

 ## Components